In celebration of Women’s History Month, we’re highlighting resources, events, and connections for Women Engineers!

 Charlottesville Women in Tech

 Charlottesville Women in Tech (CWIT) is a local organization for women and girls in the tech space looking to establish connections and find resources to support their careers.
 CWIT aims to bridge the gender gap in tech by providing a safe and collaborative learning environment for women in Cville.
-They highlight local organizations with a female focus, host events and talks about equity, and recently hosted a Fall 2020 Summit for women to expand their network and kick-start their careers in tech.
+They highlight local organizations with a female focus, host events and talks about equity, and hosted a Fall 2020 Summit (watch the entire event for free) for women to expand their network and kick-start their careers in tech.
 Join their mailing list to receive updates about upcoming events and check out their website to connect, collaborate, and learn more about local women’s success stories!

 “R-Ladies is a world-wide organization to promote gender diversity in the R community.”
 This community is a great space to start and grow in your journey with R, a common programming language for statistical computing.
 Check out the various ways of staying connected with R-ladies below.
 Join the local chapter, R-ladies Charlottesville, to attend virtual meetups with members of the local community and use the R-Ladies directory to find women to connect with!
 Also find and attend global events.
 To stay connected virtually, join the R-Ladies community Slack, follow @RLadiesGlobal and @RLadiesCville on Twitter, and even share code on the R-Ladies Global Github!